Sellix/aws-elastic-beanstalk-hello-world/README.md

 # elastic-beanstalk-hello-world

-Hello World NodeJS application on S3 to use as default project for AWS Elastic Beanstalk Terraform configuration.
+Hello World NodeJS application on S3 used as default project for the AWS Elastic Beanstalk Terraform configuration.